RailsEventStore/rails_event_store/railseventstore.org/source/docs/correlation_causation.html.md

 Let's hear what Greg Young says about `correlation_id` and `causation_id`:

 > Let's say every message has 3 ids.
 1 is its id.
-Another is correlation the last it causation.
+Another is correlation, the last is causation.
 > If you are responding to a message, you copy its correlation id as your correlation id, its message id is your causation id.
 > This allows you to see an entire conversation (correlation id) or to see what causes what (causation id).